bradswilson1/it-home-lab/docs/tickets/ticket-005-no-access.md

 **Environment:** Windows 10 Home, local workstation

 ## Reported issue
 When attempting to save a file to the folder 'C:\TestFolder', user is denied the ability to save to that folder.
-Error message claims user does not have the permission needed to perfrom action.
+Error message claims user does not have the permission needed to perform action.

 ## Environment setup
 Created a folder and saved a .txt file within.
 Then changed the Users permissions of the folder to deny on 'Write' action.
 Created a second .txt file to save to same folder and was denied ability to do so.